Limit distributions of expanding translates of shrinking submanifolds and non-improvability of Dirichlet's approximation theorem: Introduction

-Our proof of \eqref{eq:local-limit} is quite different from the arguments of \cite{Shah:Dirichlet} for proving \eqref{eq:global-limit} for analytic maps.
-A new identity observed in this article allows us to describe the limiting distribution of expansion of shrinking pieces in the curve ($d=1$) case using equidistribution of long polynomial trajectories on homogeneous spaces~\cite{Shah:polynom}.
+To justify \eqref{eq:global-limit} for differentiable maps, we need to prove the equidistribution of local expansion given by \eqref{eq:local-limit}.
+Our proof of \eqref{eq:local-limit} is very different from the arguments of \cite{Shah:Dirichlet} for proving \eqref{eq:global-limit} for analytic maps.
+A new basic identity \eqref{eq:basic_identity} observed in this article allows us to describe the limiting distribution of expansion of shrinking pieces in the curve ($d=1$) case using equidistribution of long polynomial trajectories on homogeneous spaces~\cite{Shah:polynom}.